 Bob Brown who is employed in the Office of the President for the American Federation of Teachers, resides in Charleston, WV.
-Mr. Brown is Senior Vice President of the WV AFL-CIO; Chair of the WV Public Employee Grievance Board; a member of the WV Higher Education Policy Commission; a member of the WV Workforce Investment Council; a member of the Teachers Retirement System Committee of the WV Investment Management Board; a Commissioner for the Malden Public Service District; and a member of the WV Attorney General’s Citizen Advisory Committee.
-Bob Brown is a Marine Corps veteran of the Viet Nam war and was educated in Kanawha County public schools, West Virginia Institute of Technology, and West Virginia University.
+Mr. Brown is Senior Vice President of the WV AFL-CIO; Board; a member of the West Virginia Higher Education Policy Commission; a member of the WV Workforce Investment Council; a member of the Teachers Retirement System Committee of the WV Investment Management Board; a Commissioner for the Malden Public Service District; and serves as a Treasurer of Reconnecting McDowell, Inc. Bob Brown is a Marine Corps veteran of the Viet Nam war and was educated in Kanawha County public schools, West Virginia Institute of Technology, and West Virginia University.

 Steve Roberts resides in Follansbee, West Virginia and is the Marketing Manager for Eagle Manufacturing.
 His responsibilities at Eagle include market analysis, marketing strategy development and implementation, sales agency management, strategic customer account management, new product development and energy procurement.
 Mr. Roberts has also been an active contributor to the WVMA’s Ethane Development Conference and the State Curriculum Advisory Board for Career and Technical Education.
 Previously, he had a distinguished 20 year career with Bayer Material Science (formerly Mobay) and its spinoff LANXESS Corporation.
 During his last four years at LANXESS Steve held the position of Head of Olefins and Energy Procurement for North America.
 Mr. Roberts graduated with a Master of Business Administration from Wheeling Jesuit University and also holds a Bachelor of Science in Marketing from Wheeling Jesuit University.

+John J. Sorrenti attended West Virginia University, the University of Steubenville, and graduated from West Virginia Tech with a degree in Vocational Education.
 His work experience includes: Purchasing Agent of Hancock County Schools, Adult Education Coordinator of the John D. Rockefeller IV Career Center, and Manager of Training at Mountaineer Racetrack and Gaming Resort.
 He created and currently operates John Jay Consulting, a firm specializing in training for the hospitality industry and government service.
-He is the Manager of the Weirton Downtown Business Association and is a Training Specialist for the West Virginia State Auditor's Office.
+He is the Manager of the Weirton Downtown Business Association and was a Training Specialist for the West Virginia State Auditor's Office.
 At the age of 16, John began a career as a sports announcer for WEIR Radio.
 He retired from that position in 1994 after forty years of broadcasting and was inducted into the Ohio Valley Athletic Conference Hall of Fame.
 John has served his community well.
 His service history includes: Weirton City Councilman, Hancock County Commissioner, President of the Weirton Rotary, Grand Knight of Weirton Knights of Columbus, President of the West Virginia Association of Counties, and President of the County Commissioners Association, and member of the State Property Valuation Commission Currently, he is Chairman of the Northern Panhandle Workforce Investment Council and was appointed to the Governor's Commission on Governing in the 21st Century.
 He now serves as Chair of the West Virginia Workforce Commission.
 He is the Chairman of the Top of West Virginia CVB.
 Sorrenti is married and has three children and four grandchildren.